supertime1/Stanford-Algorithm-Course/Course_3/README.md

     - Extend T' to T with leaves

 ### 2. Dynamic Programming
+  The key is to find the subproblem whose solution is also the optimal solution
   #### Max-weight independent set (WIS)
   - Given a graph with non-negative weights on vertices, find an independent set (non-adjacent vertices) with maximum total weight
   - Algorithm: O(n)